Transformers: War for Cybertron

 Transformers: War for Cybertron is a third-person shooter video game based on the Transformers franchise, developed by High Moon Studios and published by Activision.
-It was released for Xbox 360, PlayStation 3, and Microsoft Windows in June 2010.
+It was released for Xbox 360, PlayStation 3, Nintendo DS and Microsoft Windows in June 2010.
 Two portable versions were released for the Nintendo DS, one featuring an Autobot campaign, the other a Decepticon campaign.
 A game for the Wii, Transformers: Cybertron Adventures, was developed by Next Level Games and utilizes the same characters and setting as War for Cybertron.

 Set on the Transformers' home planet of Cybertron, prior to their arrival on Earth, the game depicts the deadly civil war between Autobots and Decepticons.
-Players may pick either faction to play as, as each has its own separate campaign (though the Deception campaign chronologically takes place first).
+Players may pick either faction to play as, as each has its own separate campaign (though the Decepticon campaign chronologically takes place first).
 The game's plot revolves around Dark Energon, a more dangerous and destructive version of Energon, the substance which powers all Transformers.
 While the Decepticon leader Megatron seeks this substance for himself, believing it will allow him to return the planet to its "golden age", the Autobots, led by Optimus Prime, attempt to stop him, knowing it would instead doom their homeworld.

 War for Cybertron received generally favorable reviews, with many viewing it as an improvement over past Transformers games.
 It was praised for its multiplayer, character designs, and voice acting, with criticism reserved for the visual design of the game's setting.
 A sequel, Transformers: Fall of Cybertron, was released in August 2012, and a third game, Transformers: Rise of the Dark Spark, was released in June 2014.

 Gameplay

 War for Cybertron is played from a third-person perspective.
-Transformers are classified into four main categories, Leader, Soldier, Scientist, and Scout.
+Transformers are classified into four main categories: Leader, Soldier, Scientist, and Scout.
 Each character in the campaign is classified as one of these types, and their weaponry, abilities and vehicle form are largely influenced by their character class.
 Players can change between forms at will, and each form has unique abilities.
 While in robot form characters can also collect different weapons, reminiscent of those found in first-person shooters.
 While in vehicle form each character can boost their speed.

 Each campaign level gives the player a choice of three Transformers.
 The campaign can be played in single-player or cooperatively via online multiplayer, and players can enter or leave the game at any time.
 If fewer than three players are present, the game's AI controls the remaining playable characters.
 Cooperative and competitive modes of the game are limited to online play, with no split screen features available.
 The game levels are designed to allow characters to comfortably navigate and play the game in either mode.